longwatermelon/grass/README.md

 Read install_manifest.txt first before running this command to make sure it isn't removing any important files.
 Everything in install_manifest.txt will be removed.

-If grass gives a segmentation fault when you try to run it after installation, go in CMakeLists.txt and put `add_compile_definitions(grass PRIVATE NDEBUG)` below the line `project(grass)` and then rebuild.
+If grass gives a segmentation fault when you try to run it after installation, go in CMakeLists.txt and put `target_compile_definitions(grass PRIVATE NDEBUG)` below the add_executable() call and then rebuild.
 This tells grass you're not debugging so it shouldn't look for the resources folder in the current working directory.
 It's inconvenient but I am a cmake noob and I couldn't find anything better online.

 # Resources
 [Closed folder](https://iconarchive.com/show/sleek-xp-basic-icons-by-hopstarter/Folder-icon.html)